 Do you know what M&M's stands for?
 Or the name of the first female to run for U.S. President?
 How about how many people in the U.S. are injured each year by a toilet?!
 People love trivia!

 Aside from being addictive and a conversation starter, trivia is a quick and easy way to engage viewers of your digital signage.
 If you’ve ever arrived at a movie theater twenty minutes before the movie starts, you’ve probably found yourself passing the time by guessing the answers to the trivia that appears on the screen.
-One very quick way to create trivia of your very own for your display is by incorporating Google Slides into your presentation.
+One very quick way to create trivia of your very own for your display is to incorporate Google Slides into your presentation.
 It can be done in less than five minutes, and we’ll show you how in this post.
 (And don’t worry!
-We won’t leave you hanging--the answers to those trivia questions are at the end of this post)
+We won’t leave you hanging--the answers to those trivia questions are at the end of this post).

 Create Your First Trivia Presentation